silogen/kaiwo/docs/docs/reference/crds/kaiwo.silogen.ai.md

 KaiwoService represents a long-running service workload managed by Kaiwo.
-It encapsulates either a standard Kubernetes Deployment  or a RayService (via an AppWrapper), along with common metadata, storage configurations, and scheduling preferences.
+It encapsulates either a standard Kubernetes Deployment or a RayService, along with common metadata, storage configurations, and scheduling preferences.
 The Kaiwo controller reconciles this resource to create and manage the underlying workload objects.